Kernelsphere Documentation

 }

-The success field is true when the agent found and validated an answer.
-When it is false, the agent either reached the step limit or could not access the information.
-The steps array is most useful when a task fails, as it shows exactly what happened at each step.
+success is true when the agent found and validated the answer.
+When it is false, it means the agent either ran out of steps or could not reach the target information.
+The steps array shows every action taken in order, which is the most useful thing to look at when a task fails.

 BROWSERBASE_API_KEY=your_key